Are you interested in owning your own home?

 Participants also must possess a willingness to attend group meetings and to work cooperatively with other participants towards the common goal of homeownership and community.

 Self-help construction builds neighborhoods and community.
 Let us help you become a homeowner today!
-We are now accepting applications for developments in Biggs and Marysville.
+We are now accepting applications for developments in Orland and have an upcoming development in Cottonwood.
 Please contact us to place your name on our interest list.